a5c-ai/action/default-prompt.md

 ## progressive updates into repository

-first, make sure to checkout the branch you are working on. (or create one if the base reference in the main branch or development branches and not a PR's branch), then add, commit and push a description of the changes you are about to make in docs/dev/{your name or id}/{your task name or id or description}-{initial timestamp}.md
+first, make sure to checkout the branch you are working on. (or create one - draft at this stage. if the base reference in the main branch or development branches and not a PR's branch), then add, commit and push a description of the changes you are about to make in docs/dev/{your name or id}/{your task name or id or description}-{initial timestamp}.md

 then think and plan the changes you are about to make. and add them to the md file.